 - That the data centre that holds the personal data is certified by ISO 27001.

 Your key responsibilities as a data controller:

 - Enhancing your security systems so they are sophisticated enough to ensure things such as limited breaches, prevent loss of data, and unauthorized processing operations.
 Documenting and maintaining data records and security audits are also expected.

 - That employees of your business or organization are aware of the extended digital rights of your consumers which include the ‘right to be forgotten’ and ‘data portability’.

 - To ensure that a process of reporting data breaches is in place.
 The GDPR includes particular requirements for data breach notifications, so you have to make sure your company knows how to handle them properly.

-What we’ve outlined here is only a brief rundown on the steps you should be taking.
-For more in-depth information and instructions for both processors and controllers, of course it’s always advisable to visit the home page of the EU GDPR.
+What we’ve outlined here is only a brief rundown of the steps you should be taking.
+For more in-depth information and instructions for both processors and controllers, of course, it’s always advisable to visit the home page of the EU GDPR.

 Although the GDPR is the European Union’s attempt at a harmonized data protection regulation, it doesn’t mean it’s something that only affects businesses and consumers within the continent.
 Transcending borders, the GDPR holds worldwide consequences which is why it is imperative for anyone involved in the processing or controlling of personal data to demonstrate and maintain compliance.

-So, if you’re a data controller, update your product agreements so that they adhere with the new regulations.
-And for the processors out there, check in with your SaaS suppliers to see if they’ve started taking the appropriate steps towards compliance, and ensure your own team are fully prepared—if you fancied sharing some of your prep tips, then fire away in the comment section below!
+So, if you’re a data controller, update your product agreements so that they adhere to the new regulations.
+And for the processors out there, check in with your SaaS suppliers to see if they’ve started taking the appropriate steps towards compliance, and ensure your own team is fully prepared—if you fancied sharing some of your prep tips, then fire away in the comment section below!

 Dinnie and the Zenkit Team